Financing of training

 Lifelong learning credit

 Would you like to do a recognised full-time, part-time or work-study degree programme at a university of applied sciences (hbo) or university, or a pre-vocational learning pathway programme (bol-opleiding) at senior secondary vocational education (mbo) level, but you are no longer entitled to student finance.
 In that case, you may be eligible, under certain conditions, for a ‘lifelong learning credit’ loan amounting to the tuition fees.
-If you make use of this, you will probably be eligible for tax relief.

 Did you first receive student finance in the period September 2015 to August 2019, and did you then fall under the student loan system?
 In that case, you will receive a study voucher after obtaining your degree, which you can use for a further education at a Dutch or foreign study programme in higher education.